 Abbaye Saint-Victor (Saint-Victor Abbey), Marseille (must see)

-It is worth paying the small fee to go downstairs and visit the wonderful crypt – it is like entering another world!
+Tip: It’s worth paying the small entrance fee to visit the crypt—it truly feels like entering another world.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Marseille.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.